seanstark/sentinel-tools/analytics_rules/readme.md

 - Microsoft Sentinel Contributor

 ## Running the Script
 Below are some examples on running the script.
-In the examples below the script output is assinged to a variable $rules.
+In the examples below the script output is assigned to a variable $rules.
-I would reccomend assigning the script output to a variable to easily review the results as some rule creations may fail.
+I would recommend assigning the script output to a variable to easily review the results as some rule creations may fail.

 ```powershell
 $rules | Where created -eq $false | Select ruleName, created, errorCode, errorMessage